The Evolution of the

 Cashier

-In Hong Kong’s earliest retail days, cashiers used manual tills, money boxes, or even pulley systems to transfer cash securely.
+In the earliest retail days, cashiers used manual tills, money boxes, or even pulley systems to transfer cash securely.
 Transactions were calculated mentally, recorded by hand, and receipts were rare.

-As retail developed in the 1970s, Hong Kong experienced a major transition in retail cashiering, beginning with the use of mechanical cash registers.
+As retail developed in the 1970s, retail experienced a major transition in cashiering, beginning with the use of mechanical cash registers.
 Sales were recorded mechanically on a printed tape and receipts were provided.

 When retail entered the modernisation era, electronic cash registers and barcode scanning became standard in retail stores.
 AS Watson introduced computerised POS systems and barcode technology, making checkout quicker and more reliable for customers.